 Stress Physiology and Autonomic Load

 Athletic recovery is not isolated from work and life.
 A demanding job, frequent commuting, irregular meals, or late-night screen time can push the nervous system into a higher-alert state.
+The body's stress response can stay switched on when pressures pile up, which affects how you feel and recover (Harvard Health Publishing).
 That can affect sleep quality, heart rate variability trends, and perceived effort.

 MeScreen helps us connect that stress load to your recovery experience so the plan is realistic.
 For many high-functioning athletes, progress rarely comes from a full reset.
 It comes from a few targeted adjustments that improve recovery consistency and make performance easier to trust.